carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 ~~~
 {: .language-bash}

-Now Prokka has generated a new folder.
-If you run the `tree` command inside the new directory, you can view the set of files created by Prokka:
+This command takes about a minute to run, printing a lot of information on screen while doing so.
+After finishing, Prokka will create a new folder, inside of which, if you run the `tree` command, you will find the following files:

 ~~~
 .
 agalactiae_A909_prokka/
-├── agalactiae_A909.prokka.err
+├── agalactiae_A909_prokka.err
-├── agalactiae_A909.prokka.faa
+├── agalactiae_A909_prokka.faa
-├── agalactiae_A909.prokka.ffn
+├── agalactiae_A909_prokka.ffn
-├── agalactiae_A909.prokka.fna
+├── agalactiae_A909_prokka.fna
-├── agalactiae_A909.prokka.fsa
+├── agalactiae_A909_prokka.fsa
-├── agalactiae_A909.prokka.gbk
+├── agalactiae_A909_prokka.gbk
-├── agalactiae_A909.prokka.gff
+├── agalactiae_A909_prokka.gff
-├── agalactiae_A909.prokka.log
+├── agalactiae_A909_prokka.log
-├── agalactiae_A909.prokka.sqn
+├── agalactiae_A909_prokka.sqn
-├── agalactiae_A909.prokka.tbl
+├── agalactiae_A909_prokka.tbl
-├── agalactiae_A909.prokka.tsv
+├── agalactiae_A909_prokka.tsv
-└── agalactiae_A909.prokka.txt
+└── agalactiae_A909_prokka.txt

 0 directories, 12 files
 ~~~